CatalogueOfLife/backend/README.md

 The postgres persistence layer.

 ### colplus-ws
-The Dropwizard based JSON webservices.
+The Dropwizard based JSON webservices, importer and assembly code.